gzhenhan/Zelda-s-website-2.0/README.md

 ## Getting started

-Navigate to the "zelda's-website-2.0" directory
+Navigate to the "zelda's-website-2.0" directory.
 First enter `npm install` in the terminal to install the necessary dependencies, then enter `npm run dev` to start the development server.
 The terminal will show you which port the project is running on (most likely 5173).
 Enter `http://localhost:{PORT}` in a browser of your choice and feel free to navigate around and interact with the website.

-Some packages I've used that you may need to install

-- npm install react-router-dom
-- npm i react-responsive-masonry
-- npm i react-calendar
-- npm i react-vertical-timeline-component
-- npm i react-wandering-pet
+Because the Photos page contains large videos, so the page may be lagging, please be patient.

 ## Support